Procedures for Determining Needed Action for Point Source

 b) substantial - a significant impact on the public or environment (e.g., human illness or death, serious financial loss, severe ecological damage)

-In some cases, it may be obvious that immediate action will not be necessary due to the nature of the pollution occurrence (e.g., developed over many years, moving slowly).
-If no immediate action is necessary, proceed to Step 4.
+3) If no immediate action is necessary (e.g., due to the nature of the pollution event developing over many years or moving slowly), proceed to Step 4.

 Step 2.
 Implementation of Immediate Actions